 - Recommend the most appropriate surgical plan

-On the day of your abdominoplasty surgical procedure, you’ll be admitted to a licensed hospital and the procedure is performed under general anaesthetic.
+On the day of your abdominoplasty, you will be admitted to a licensed hospital, and the procedure will be performed under general anaesthetic.

 Surgical Details

-- Excess skin and fat are carefully removed
+- Careful removal of excess skin and fat

 Recovery After an Abdominoplasty (Tummy Tuck)

-Recovery is a critical phase of your surgical journey.
-Dr Kumar and his team provide comprehensive aftercare to support healing and minimise risks.
+Recovery is an important part of your surgical journey.
+Dr Kumar and his team provide structured aftercare to support healing and minimise risks.

 Day 1–2:

-- Wake from your surgery in a semi-sitting position (you won’t be lying flat)
+- You will wake from surgery in a semi-sitting position.

-- Stay for three to four nights in hospital, wearing a compression garment.
+- Hospital stay is usually three to four nights, wearing a compression garment.

-- Tubes may be in place to drain fluid
+- Temporary drains may be in place to remove fluid.

 Week 1–2:

-- Compression garments are still worn to reduce swelling
+- Compression garments continue to be worn to manage swelling.

-- Temporary drains may be in place to prevent fluid build-up
+- Temporary drains may remain to prevent fluid accumulation.

-- Light walking is encouraged to promote circulation
+- Light walking is encouraged to support circulation.

 Week 3–4: